Bayes Study Group

 - We follow the material noted further down under Group Material

-- We prepare ourselves by working through the material noted for each session in the Preparation Column in Proposed Timeline
+- We prepare ourselves by working through the material noted for each session

 - At the start of each session, either me or a volunteer quickly presents a summary of the preparation material.
 This does not mean a presenter should have mastered the material at all – simply be able to provide a red-thread through the contents and get a discussion going.
 We then go into questions/challenges concerning the material, practical examples, and personal implementations.